“FATAL FOUR OSHA” Leading Cause of Deaths in the Construction Industry.

 Electrical injuries and accidents are the most costly and complex to treat.
 They risk permanently destroying the body’s internal electronic pulses for critical tasks such as heart rhythm maintenance and causing severe injuries to other major organs.

 They also put the patient at risk of lethal infection due to skin disruptions, graft loss, and procedural modifications.
 Companies will save money on treating electrical burns by investing in less costly OSHA 30 compliance certificates.
-Companies will also protect their employees by educating and fostering a culture of safe procedures and protocols.
+Companies will also protect their employees by educating them through electrical safety courses and fostering a culture of safe procedures and protocols.
 These safety measures will help companies reduce deaths in the construction industry.

 As per OSHA, laborers stuck in or between two things on the job site accounted for 1.4 percent of all deaths in the construction industry, ranking at number four in Fatal 4 OSHA.
 This event varied from trench collapses that buried employees to employees stuck between two moving mechanical devices.